YoussefAuassar/DynamicTransition/README.md

 - **Intro:** Introduction section with animated text and images for Côte d'Or.
 - **CircleRotate:** Displays rotating graphics and animated text about the brand.
 - **TextReveal:** Features a typewriter effect to reveal text alongside an elephant image.
-- **Products:** Showcases the first packaging of Côte d'Or with a draggable image and informative text.
+- **Products:** Showcases the first packaging of Côte d'Or with draggable functionality.
+- **Final:** An interactive component where clicking on chocolate images triggers animations to enhance user engagement.